Kalita-Platform/kalita/kalita-website/content/_index.md

 [[extra.list]]
 title = "Mixer"
-content = "Scrumble public history of your coins with ErgoMix integration."
+content = 'Scrumble public history of coins with <a href="https://github.com/ergoMixer/ergoMixBack">Ergo Mixer</a> integration.'

 [[extra.list]]
 title = "Tokens"
-content = "Manage SigmaUSD and other Ergo tokens"
+content = 'Manage <a href="https://sigmausd.io/">SigmaUSD</a> and other Ergo tokens'

 +++